 I’ve got a fun, new stitch tutorial for you that I’m excited to share.
-If you were a fan of the Star Stitch, I think you’re really gonna like this one.
+If you are a fan of the Star Stitch, I think you’re really gonna like this one.
 They’re practically cousins!
-Today we’re going to be learning the Trinity Stitch, so lets get started!
+Today we’re going to be learning the Trinity Stitch.
+The trinity stitch is a dense and lightly textured stitch that even a beginner can learn.
+So let’s get started!

 About the Stitch